 We would also like to develop a rapid response list where we may need to source urgent advice and information, and can put a call out to people, and see who is available to respond in a timely manner.

 Our experience has been that Community Legal services are under-resourced and have more urgent priorities, and Legal Aid is now focused on people who risk imprisonment.
 So the role historically played by CLC’s has been wound back due to capacity constraints.
-In addition Environmental Defenders offices do brilliant work, but are more focused on environmental law.
+In addition Environmental Defenders offices do brilliant work, but most are more focused on environmental law.

 So this is a community led initiative as we have found that overstretched community legal services have little time or ability to contribute to activist legal support.
 We are very happy to collaborate with community legal centres however, so if you have time, even if it’s limited, please hit us up!